alyosha/vimedia/README.md

 - `:ActivePlayer` => Confirm active media player
 - `:ChangePlayer` => Select active media player from list of all running/supported options

-Please keep in mind that some media players have not fully implemented MPRIS yet and not all functionality may work with every player.
+Please keep in mind that some media players may not have implemented MPRIS fully/at all and available functionality can vary with each player.

 ## Coming soon
 - Seek forward/backwards